Alarm Clock and Money

 Given their win rate of ~53%, you should expect to lose money frequently.
 If you can't handle losses, you should choose another service with a different strategy.

-The service sends just 2–5 alerts per week via email, text, or Telegram Messenger, allowing you to easily take most trades they post without missing any.
+The service sends 2–5 alerts per week via email, text, or Telegram Messenger, making it one of the most active on this list.

 7. Best for high-upside trades: The Speculator